jennpb/dataset-cards/README.md

 Some items detailed on each Dataset Card include the original intent for gathering the dataset, its context, assumptions, changes to the data, normalizations, transformations that have occurred, and explanation of known biases and social impact.

-We chose an initial handful of Smithsonian datasets on which pilot Dataset Cards.
+We chose an initial handful of Smithsonian datasets for which to pilot Dataset Cards.
 The datasets we chose for this initial release of dataset cards are not meant to be representative of all Smithsonian data or content types, but they do span natural science, history, and culture.

   - [NMNH Bumblebees](https://github.com/Smithsonian/dataset-cards/blob/main/NMNH-Bumblebees.md)
   - [NMNH US National Herbarium](https://github.com/Smithsonian/dataset-cards/blob/main/NMNH-US-National-Herbarium.md)